 Clearly chronic inflammation is a state we ought to avoid, yet despite reading this and other articles, it can seem like a challenge to achieve an inflammation-free body.
 The goal is not to cripple through knowledge, but rather to empower–to lead as healthy a life as possible, without feeling like you need to give up everything you currently enjoy.
 That being said, chronic inflammation is, for 99% of people, an affliction of lifestyle, and the only way to cure lifestyle diseases is to change your lifestyle.

 With chronic inflammation, there are more and less important factors.
-While all of the most important factors were covered earlier sections, consider this section a quick and easy review–it contains the most important information to relieve chronic inflammation and the steps which are the easiest to incorporate.
+While all of the most important factors were covered in earlier sections, consider this section a quick and easy review–it contains the most important information to relieve chronic inflammation and the steps which are the easiest to incorporate.
 Through incorporation of these steps into your lifestyle, chronic inflammation can be reduced or completely eliminated.

 Reach an Ideal Weight